GoogleCloudPlatform/accelerated-platforms/docs/use-cases/inferencing/README.md

     - Fraud detection systems
     - Self-driving cars
     - Real-time language translation or speech recognition
-- For an Implementation example, please check this document [Distributed Inferencing on vLLM](/use-cases/inferencing/serving/vllm)
+- For an Implementation example of the inference use case. [example](/use-cases/inferencing/serving/vllm)

+Depending on the mode of inferencing, observablity and metrics used for scaling may differ.
+The scenario goals and thresholds help determine the metrics required help the application and platform react to scaling up or down.

 ## Production Monitoring and Scaling

 - **Production Metrics:** Prometheus exposed metrics help provide crucial metrics to help provide inference engine details for observation and decision making.

   - Prometheus exposed metrics can automatically be captured once configured utilizing [Google Cloud Managed Service for Prometheus.](https://cloud.google.com/stackdriver/docs/managed-prometheus)
   - Utilize the `/metrics` endpoint exposed by vLLM to gain insights into crucial system health indicators, including request latency, throughput, and GPU memory consumption.

 - **Custom Metrics and HPA:**
   Define custom metrics relevant to your specific use case and configure the Horizontal Pod Autoscaler ([HPA](https://cloud.google.com/kubernetes-engine/docs/concepts/horizontalpodautoscaler)) to dynamically scale the number of model replicas in response to real-time demand, optimizing resource utilization.
   There are different metrics available that can be used to scale your inference workload on GKE:

 - **Server (inference engine) metrics**: vLLM provides workload-specific performance metrics.
 GKE simplifies scraping of those metrics and autoscaling the workloads based on these server-level metrics.
 You can use these metrics to gain visibility into performance indicators like batch size, queue size, and decode latencies.

   In the case of vLLM, [production metrics class](https://docs.vllm.ai/en/latest/serving/metrics.html) exposes a number of useful metrics which GKE can use to horizontally scale inference workloads.
+Depending on your use case, just the queue of the number of requests waiting as a single metric may not be sufficient for sustained load.
+For instance when the system scales up additional workers to handle the queued up requests, the requests are handled with the new workers.
+Once all the queued requests are handled, the number of requests waiting will end up being zero, which may be a signal for the system to scale down and reduce the amount of workers.
+This causes an up and down behavior which may not be desired.

   - vllm:num_requests_running \- Number of requests currently running on GPU.
   - vllm:num_requests_waiting \- Number of requests waiting to be processed